 Unique Benefits of Kale and Spinach

-There are many health benefits you get from eating spinach and kale, with many of their nutrients being absorbed hundreds or thousands of times more than through any form of supplementation!
+Many of their nutrients found in kale and spinach are absorbed hundreds or thousands of times more than any form of supplementation!

 Kale and Spinach are Both Great Antioxidants

 Kale and spinach both contain powerful antioxidants which protect against certain cancers, notably ovarian cancer.
-Kale and spinach are both excellent “detox-ers” used in preparing green smoothies, due to their cleansing properties and nutrients.
+Kale and spinach are both excellent detox ingredients used in preparing green smoothies due to their cleansing properties and nutrients.

-Kale specifically can be incredibly powerful for its ability to protect against cataracts, help maintain lung health, cardiovascular health and stimulate the immune system.
+Kale specifically can be incredibly powerful for its ability to protect against cataracts, helping maintain lung health, cardiovascular health, and stimulate the immune system.

-Spinach and Kale are Both Great source of Vitamin K
+Spinach and Kale are Both Great Sources of Vitamin K

-Kale and spinach are excellent sources of vitamin K; which your body uses activate many proteins (including those needed for bone development, as well as cell growth of the lungs and heart).
+Kale and spinach are excellent sources of Vitamin K; which your body uses to activate many proteins (including those needed for bone development, as well as cell growth of the lungs and heart).

-Kale and spinach provide beneficial copper, an important mineral in your metabolism.
+Kale and spinach provide high quantities of copper, an essential mineral in your metabolism.
 Copper activates an enzyme called Cytochrome C Oxidase, which allows cells to convert nutrients into usable energy.